rubygems/guides/c-extensions.md

 -------------------------------

 There are several ruby implementations.
-C extensions that use the ruby C API can be loaded by the the standard ruby interpreter (the MRI -- Matz's Ruby Interpreter) and other C-based interpreters, but they cannot be loaded into [JRuby](http://jruby.org/) (ruby on the Java Virtual machine) or [IronRuby](http://ironruby.net/) (ruby on the Common Language Runtime (.NET)),
+C extensions that use the ruby C API can be loaded by the standard ruby interpreter (the MRI -- Matz's Ruby Interpreter) and other C-based interpreters, but they cannot be loaded into [JRuby](http://jruby.org/) (ruby on the Java Virtual machine) or [IronRuby](http://ironruby.net/) (ruby on the Common Language Runtime (.NET)),